natiiix/nebula/docs/heap.md

 #### Data block

-Table entry contains the number of allocated minimal/tertiary/256-byte blocks.
+Table entry contains the number of allocated sub-blocks.
-This value can be later used for reallocation.
+This value must always be in the 0-255 (0x00-0xFF) range because there are exactly 255 sub-blocks at each allocation table level.

+First first table entry (offset 0) has a special meaning.
+It should always contain the sum of the remaining entries in the table.
+This value, shifted to the left by 24 bits into the most significant byte, should be propagated to the higher-level table into the corresponding entry.

 When multiple data blocks are allocated at once, on any allocation table level, they must always form one continuous memory block within their parent block.